 Why You Want to Know: You need to figure out if their style will work with the vibe you’re going for.
 If you want an elegant cocktail party with lots of casual conversation, a band that describes itself as “rock and roll with a whole lotta edge” is a music mismatch.

-2. Can we come take a quick peek at a wedding you’re working?
+2. Can we come to take a quick peek at a wedding you’re working on?

 Why You Want to Know: Seeing them perform live will give you the best idea about what your wedding entertainment would actually sound and feel like.
 While most musicians and the couples that hire them mutually agree in advance that the wedding is closed to prospective clients, some will have mini “concerts” for the public to attend and see whether they’re a good fit or not.

 3. Do you know our reception space and its acoustic, power, and amplification requirements?
 If not, will you check it out beforehand?

 Why You Want to Know: Your musicians may need an extension cord, backup generator, or other supplies, and it’s important to know this beforehand.
 If they don’t want to check out your venue, cross them off your list.